valputla/InfectionDataAnalysis/README.md

 ![sempneumonia](Resources/Images/SEMPNA.png)
 # Suggestions for Further Analysis
-- Compare the deaths of COVID-19 looking at pre & post vaccine rollout
+- Compare the deaths of COVID-19 looking at pre & post vaccine rollout.
-- Additionally, using the information we have on COVID-19 Deaths for the US and compare this to another dataset looking at other countries
+- Additionally, using the information we have on COVID-19 Deaths for the US and compare this to another dataset looking at other countries.
-- Also, we could look at correlation of COVID-19 Deaths and red/blue states
+- Also, we could look at correlation of COVID-19 Deaths and red/blue states.